deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16267/index.md

 > </details>

-> The table compares different pooling strategies for 32 tokens, showing their effects on MSVD-QA, TGIF-QA, and NEXT-QA.
+> The table shows the ablation study comparing different temporal encoders when abstracting a video into 32 tokens, evaluating their performance on MSVD-QA, TGIF-QA, and NEXT-QA.

 {{< table-caption >}}